Boccca2014/CodeGra.de/docs/user/autotest/setup.rst

 Running a teacher's revision
 ----------------------------

-When the preferred revision is set to "Teacher" and a teacher's revision is available for a submission AutoTest is run against the teacher revision instead of the code submitted by the student.
+When the preferred revision is set to "Teacher", and a teacher's revision is available for a submission, AutoTest is run against the teacher revision instead of the code submitted by the student.
 If no teacher's revision is present AutoTest will be run against the code of the student.

 This can be useful if a student has made a tiny mistake in their code -- for example a misplaced punctuation mark -- that causes the majority of the tests